AdarshJyothi/Retrieval-Augmented-Generation-with-Constitution-of-India/README.md

 # Retrieval-Augmented Generation with the Constitution of India

-The project explores the possibility of **Retrieval-Augmented Generation (RAG)** applied to the Constitution of India, by combining traditional information retrieval with modern language models.
+This project examines the application of Retrieval-Augmented Generation (RAG) to the Constitution of India, integrating traditional information retrieval techniques with modern language models.
+The system is designed and implemented entirely from scratch in a local environment, ensuring full control over the data pipeline.
+By eliminating dependence on external APIs, the approach safeguards sensitive legal and policy data, prevents unintended data transfer to third-party services, and promotes reproducibility.
+The project demonstrates a self-contained framework that can be extended to other legal and governmental corpora for research, education, and policy-support applications.

 It demonstrates how raw constitutional text is:
 - Extracted using **PyMuPDF**